vadl2017/vadl2017-hugo/content/index.md

 - Domain-specific applications of visual analysis of deep neural networks (e.g. retail, healthcare, government, etc.)
 - Studies and evaluation of deep learning visualization techniques, systems, metrics, and benchmarks

+## Submission Information

-We invite various kinds of papers such as (but not limited to):
+All papers will be peer reviewed, single-blinded.
+We welcome many kinds of papers, including (but not limited to):

 - Novel research papers
 - Demo papers
 - Work-in-progress papers
 - Visionary papers (white papers)
 - Position papers
+- Relevant work that has been previously published
+- Work that will be presented at the main conference of IEEE VIS’17

+Authors should clearly indicate in their abstracts the kinds of submissions, to help reviewers better understand their contributions.
+Submissions must be in PDF, written in English, no more than 10 pages long — shorter papers such as 2 to 4 pages are welcome — and formatted using the [IEEE "Conference Style" template](http://junctionpublishing.org/vgtc/Tasks/camera.html).
+The accepted papers will be posted on the workshop website and will not appear in the IEEE VIS’17 proceedings.
+For accepted papers, at least one author must attend the workshop to present the work.

 ## Important Dates

-- Submission: **July 14, 2017**
+- Submission: **July 21, 2017**
 - Author notification: August 4, 2017
-- Camera-ready: August 25, 2015
+- Camera-ready: August 18, 2015
-- Workshop date: TBD
+- Workshop date: October 1 or 2

-## Author Instruction

 ## Schedule of Events
+The tentative schedule is as follows:
 - 09:00-09:10 Opening remark
 - 09:10-09:35 Invited talk 1
 - 09:35-10:00 Invited talk 2